rwiankowski/azurepractical/Content/Part1/azureGovernance.md

 - Reader - Allows reading all information about Azure Resources.
 - Contributor - Allows reading, creating, managing, and deleting Azure Resources.
 - Owner - Extents the Contributor role by granting rights to set permissions on Azure Resources.
-- User Access Administrator - Lets you manage user access to Azure resources, but not the resources themselves, a bit like Owner - Contributor.
+- User Access Administrator - It lets you manage user access to Azure resources, but not the resources themselves, a bit like Owner-Contributor.

-These three generic roles include all types of resources, but there are also resource-specific roles, for example Network Contributor, which should be rather self-explanatory.
+These three generic roles include all types of resources, but there are also resource-specific roles, such as Network Contributor, which should be self-explanatory.

 Every Role Definition indicates which actions are allowed or not for a chosen Resouce Provider (for now, think resource type, we will dive deeper into the topic later).